Shreya1293/15_tile_puzzle_tekzen/README.md

 Open your browser and navigate to the given Local host URL

 for testing the unit test cases:
+(move the test_app.py file to the directory where main.py is located)
 python -m unittest test_app.py

 ## Project Structure